aredridel/recipes/Mains/Italian-Gumbo.md

 I want to do a completely different version, perhaps with roast potatoes, okra, white sausages with lemon such as weisswurst or bockwurst.
 Perhaps heavy on schmaltz rather than duck fat.

+I can also imagine an even stranger version: ham and shrimp, with mango instead of tomatoes.